-Littleton, Jeffry; Conservation Ecologist, Moosewood Ecological
+Littleton, Jeffry N.; Conservation Ecologist, Moosewood Ecological

 Jeffry Littleton is very enthusiastic about exploring our natural world.
 He is the principal ecologist with Moosewood Ecological LLC, having more than 30 years of experience in ecological studies and environmental education.
-He specializes in conservation planning, land management and stewardship, habitat restoration/enhancement, and native plantings to promote biodiversity and ecological resilience on multiple scales.
-Moosewood Ecological offers ecological services for a wide range of entities, including private landowners, federal and state agencies, and municipalities, as well as land trusts and other non-profit organizations.
-Jeffry employs a systems approach to understanding the spatial dynamics of the environment, blending conservation biology with the ecology of landscapes.
+He specializes in conservation and land management planning and habitat restoration on multiple scales for a wide range of entities, including private landowners, federal and state agencies, and municipalities, as well as land trusts and other non-profit organizations.
+He employs a systems approach to understanding the spatial dynamics of the environment, blending conservation biology with the ecology of landscapes.
 He uses a GIS to analyze natural resources to help guide conservation and restoration planning efforts.
-Jeffry serves as an adjunct faculty at Antioch University where he provides course instruction on forest community ecology and interpreting past land use histories from clues remaining in our forested landscape.
-In addition, he is a member of the Cheshire County Cooperative Extension Advisory Board.
+Jeffry serves as an adjunct faculty at Antioch University where he provides course instruction on community ecology and inventory techniques for wildlife and their habitats, as well as vegetation and natural communities.